microsandbox/rxtui/DOCS.md

 ## Components

 Everything in RxTUI is a component.
 Think of them as self-contained UI pieces that know how to manage their own state and behavior.
-Each component has two main jobs: handling events (through `update`) and rendering UI (through `view`):
+Components have three main capabilities: handling events (through `update`), rendering UI (through `view`), and running async operations (through `effect`):

 #### Basic Component